Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

+The remaining parts of Theorem \ref{tmain} along with its generalizations below can be easily extended similarly.
+We leave the details for these statements to the reader.

 \item The Chow-weight homology groups are rather difficult to calculate (and they tend to be huge, at least, over universal domains; cf. \S\ref{small}); still they are somewhat easier to treat than the (ordinary) motivic homology groups.
-In particular, $\chwaa$ can be explicitly computed for any motif belonging to the subcategory of $\dmger$ strongly generated by $\cup_{j\ge 0}(d_{\le 1}\dmger\lan j \ra)$ (cf. Remark \ref{rcyclass}(2) below), whereas the $0$-dimensional motivic homology is very difficult to compute already for $\com \p^2$.
-We will say more on the comparison of Chow-weight homology with the motivic one in \S\ref{shchw} below (and especially in Remark \ref{rmothomol}(1)).
+In particular, $\chwaa$ can be explicitly computed for any motif that belongs to the subcategory of $\dmger$ densely generated by $\cup_{j\ge 0}((d_{\le 1}\dmger)\lan j \ra)$ (cf. Remark \ref{rcyclass}(2) below), whereas the $0$-dimensional motivic homology is very difficult to compute already for $\com \p^2$.
+We will say more on the comparison of Chow-weight homology with motivic one in \S\ref{shchw} below (and especially in Remark \ref{rmothomol}(1)). \end{enumerate} \end{rema}

-\item Now we describe (one more) class of motives for which the Chow-weight homology groups are "known better".

-Obviously, for a smooth $X/k$ Poincare duality allows to express the motivic cohomology of $X$ (that coincides with the corresponding cohomology of $\mgr(X)$) in terms of the motivic homology of the dual of $\mgr(X)$; one can also twist the latter object by $\lan \dim X\ra$ in order to obtain an effective motif.
-Now, in the case where $X$ is equidimensional, one obtains the $R$-motif with compact support $\mgrc(X)$ this way (see Theorem 5.5.14(3) of \cite{kellyth}).
-We certainly have $\mgrc(X)\in \dmger_{\wchow \le 0}$ (this is an easy consequence of Proposition \ref{pwchow}(2); see the beginning of \S\ref{iessdim} below).